 A portfolio empowers students to build upon the processes and strategies that contribute to their learning and helps them learn from their successes and failures.

-bulb Digital Portfolios drive the practise of reflection.
+bulb Digital Portfolios drive the practice of reflection.
 Students build advanced higher-order thinking and develop their identities.

 Students build mindfulness and global perspective when collecting meaningful learning artifacts and making thoughtful decisions about what to share.

-Focusing attention on student learning prompts connections, encourages cooperation and helps the institution move towards becoming a truer learning organisation.
+Focusing attention on student learning prompts connections, encourages cooperation, and helps the institution move towards becoming a truer learning organization.